Contemplating the fate of modified gravity: The gravitational swampland

-If the curvature-based options do not work well enough, the next step it to modify the basic geometry.
-This another branch of the modified gravity jungle corresponds to such theories which explicitly use connections different from the Levi-Civita one.
-If again summoning the elusive doppelg\"{a}nger of simplicity, one straightforward path is to adopt the general metric-affine approach by considering a connection with not only curvature, but also torsion and non-metricity.
-Although a relatively young field of research, the proliferation of extra degrees of freedom introduced, and the myriad of free parameters to consider in the action, destroy the argument of simplicity unless a careful consistency analysis is made.
-Less pretentious candidates are those that use uniquely torsion or non-metricity as the carrier of gravitation \cite{Jimenez:2019woj}.
+When the curvature-based options encounter problems, the~next step is to modify the underlying basic geometry~\cite{Hammond:2002rm}.
+This alternative branch of the modified gravity tree corresponds to such theories which explicitly use connections different from the Levi-Civita one.
+If~again we summon the elusive doppelg\"{a}nger of simplicity, one straightforward path is to adopt the general metric-affine approach by considering a connection with not only curvature but~also torsion and nonmetricity.
+Although~a relatively young field of research, the~proliferation of extra degrees of freedom introduced and~the myriad of free parameters to consider in the action destroy the argument of simplicity unless a careful consistency analysis is~made.

+Less pretentious candidates are those that uniquely use torsion or nonmetricity as the carrier of gravitation~\cite{Hayashi:1979qx, Aldrovandi:2003pa, Ferraro:2006jd, BeltranJimenez:2019esp}.
 These models are the so-called (modified) teleparallel or symmetric teleparallel gravity.
-Among them, there are equivalents of GR modulo surface terms, i.e. at the level of equations of motion.
-Their dynamics are governed by the torsion scalar $\mathbb T$ or the non-metricity scalar $\mathbb Q$, respectively.
-Nevertheless, even the simplest generalizations such as $f(\mathbb T)$ gravity are already radically different from the known curvature-based modified gravities.
-In our opinion, these approaches are well-motivated, genuine modifications to GR.
-When the standard approaches fail, they can teach us something new about gravity itself.
+Among~them, there are equivalents of GR modulo surface terms, i.e.,~at the level of equations of motion.
+Their dynamics are governed by the torsion scalar $\mathbb T$ or the nonmetricity scalar $\mathbb Q$, respectively.
+Nevertheless, even the simplest generalizations such as $f(\mathbb T)$ gravity are already radically different from the known curvature-based modified gravities~\cite{Ferraro:2006jd}.
+Even earlier proposals, including the~so-called new general relativity, are also based on modifications to the teleparallel equivalent of general relativity, although~with a different torsion scalar with free coefficients in front of the Lagrangian terms' quadratic on the torsion tensor~\cite{Hayashi:1979qx}.
+In~our opinion, these approaches are well-motivated, genuine modifications of GR.
+When the standard approaches fail, they can teach us something new about gravity~itself.